SCM-IB/SCM-SD/README.md

 ## 11. Acknowledgement 🙏

-This project is implemented by extending the VGGT & pi3 codebase and introducing SCM-IB for RGB-IR cross-modal distillation.
+This project is implemented by extending the VGGT & pi3 codebase and introducing SCM-SD for RGB-IR cross-modal distillation.